privacybydesign/irma-frontend-packages/README.md

 However, the web browser will be able to see the resulting disclosure or signed contract, because the web browser will be the one receiving the result token from the IRMA server.
 This may be an issue for some scenario's.
+In these scenarios you can get [signed JWTs as result](https://irma.app/docs/irma-server/#signed-jwt-session-results) from the IRMA server.
+This flow with receiving JWTs as result is not elaborated in this example.

 ![Getting the session result directly](docs/images/flows/flows.004.png) _Getting the session result directly_